upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ## Few terminologies:

 `Command line` or the `Terminal` is the interface in a machine that allows you to enter commands and get output. `Command line` is mostly used in Windows OS where they call their version of `Terminal` the `command line` or `CMD`.
 Whereas `Terminal` is the command line interface that is built in Mac OS.
-Another term we frequently encounter in the command line is the `shell`.
-It is basically the program behind the command line or command line interface which reads the input and displays the output.
-Different shells have different capabilities and different ways of entering commands, so you can sort of think of the shell as the operating system of the terminal.
-Bash is the most common shell program and is usually the default on most Linux and Unix systems and was the default on Mac for a long time, up until recently they switched from bash to `zsh`.
+`Shell` is basically the program behind the command line interface which reads the input and displays the output.
+So it is called `interpreter`. `Bash` is the most common shell program and is usually the default on most Unix/Linux systems and was the default on Mac for a long time, up until recently they switched from `bash` to `zsh`.

 ---

 ## How to access the shell

 On a Mac or Linux machine, you can access a shell through "Terminal", which is already available on your computer.
-If you're using Windows, you'll need to download a separate program to access the shell, like `gitbash`.
+If you're using Windows, you'll need to download a separate program to access the shell, like `Git Bash`.

 ---